1

 Traditional budget: Congress allocates, bureaucrats decide, lobbying influences, money disappears.

-Treaty fund: Smart contract holds money, code executes automatically, no human can redirect, no committees.
+Treaty fund: Smart contract holds money, code executes automatically, designed so no human can easily redirect, no committees.

-The code doesn’t just guard the money; it routes funding to trials with highest probability of success, based on data, not politics.
+The code doesn’t just guard the money; it is designed to route funding to trials with high estimated probability of success, based on data, not politics.
 Just math finding cures.

-If politicians could steal it, we wouldn’t use this system.
+If politicians could easily steal it, we wouldn’t propose this system.

 “Reform the System Instead”